Turtle Beach (HEAR) Received its Third Buy in a Row

-After Oppenheimer and Lake Street gave Turtle Beach (NASDAQ: HEAR) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Michael Pachter reiterated a Buy rating on Turtle Beach today and set a price target of $37.00.
-The company’s shares closed last Friday at $29.90.
+After Wedbush and Lake Street gave Turtle Beach (NASDAQ: HEAR) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Martin Yang maintained a Buy rating on Turtle Beach today and set a price target of $43.00.
+The company’s shares closed last Thursday at $28.46.

-According to TipRanks.com, Pachter is a 4-star analyst with an average return of 9.3% and a 59.4% success rate.
-Pachter covers the Technology sector, focusing on stocks such as Alphabet Class A, Playtika Holding, and Unity Software.
+According to TipRanks.com, Yang is a 3-star analyst with an average return of 11.2% and a 57.1% success rate.
+Yang covers the Technology sector, focusing on stocks such as Universal Display, QuickLogic, and MagnaChip.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Turtle Beach with a $38.80 average price target, which is a 29.8% upside from current levels.
-In a report issued on February 25, Oppenheimer also reiterated a Buy rating on the stock with a $37.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Turtle Beach with a $40.00 average price target, a 39.2% upside from current levels.
+In a report issued on March 1, Wedbush also reiterated a Buy rating on the stock with a $37.00 price target.

 See today’s analyst top recommended stocks >>